 - First click on the ‘B’ icon to add the block and place it before the first question that you wish to include in the block.

 - Drag the 'ENDBLOCK' sign and place it after the last question that you want to have in this block.

-An example of a questionnaire that is structured into blocks can be found in the questionnaire library (section '1KA Example questionnaires' – 'IF conditions templates', 'Example – Structuring into blocks').
-In order to see the example of blocks in practice, you have to be logged into the 1KA tool and then go to the 'EDIT' - 'Questionnaire' tab.
-Structuring of questions is even more clearly visible if you use the option 'Display collapsed (one line) view', which is located in the left menu under 'Advanced editing settings'.
+An example of a questionnaire that is structured into blocks can be found in the questionnaire library (book sign on the right side) under ‘SURVEYS’ – ‘1KA Example questionnaires’ – ‘IF conditions templates’, ‘Example – Structuring into blocks’).
+In order to see the example of blocks in practice, you have to be logged into the 1KA tool and then go to 'EDIT' - 'Questionnaire' tab.
+Structuring of questions is even more clearly visible if you use the option 'Display shrunken (one line) view' , which is located in the left menu with additional options for editing questionnaire.

 Displaying blocks in the form of tabs

 When editing blocks you can choose the option ‘Blocks as a tab’.
-If this option is on, the respondent can navigate through the survey as usual (with click on the ‘Next page’) or with clicking on blocks (tabs), which are displayed above.
-With a click on the individual block/tab, only questions in the selected tab will appear.
+If this option is on, respondent can navigate through the survey as usual (with click on the ‘Next page’) or with clicking on blocks (tabs), which are displayed above.
+With click on individual block/tab only questions in selected tab will appear.